The Ideal Culture Blueprint Exists, and 3 Ideals to Build on.

 Leaving Culture to Outside Pressures is a Mistake

-I, unfortunately, have been in many work cultures that were toxic to my soul.
-These cultures were trying to push forward some specific norms and behaviors.
-I can remember being in one of my first work experiences and there was this fog of shame and blame that hovered over the work environment.
-It was a marketing agency, and we had no processes set up and we were just supposed to get things right every time.
-When things went wrong the blame guns came out blazing.
-There was a witch hunt to find out who did it and then the shaming and recriminations would begin.
-This was partly due to the high stakes back then as most marketing was in print and to make a mistake would cost you dearly financially.
+One of the worst was a marketing agency.
+We needed to processes; we were just supposed to get things right every time.
+When things went wrong, the blame guns came out blazing.
+There was a witch hunt to find out who did it, and then the shaming and recriminations would begin.
+This was partly due to the high stakes back then, as most marketing was in print, and to make a mistake would cost you dearly financially.
 So, the pressure and the absence of processes built this culture.
-This culture was not thoughtfully cultivated it just was.
-It was miserable.
-It was one of the cultures I vowed I would never create, and yet I know that I have replicated pieces of it myself in many of the organizations I have lead from that point forward because I didn’t really have an ideal blueprint for creating culture, I thought I just had to be nice and hip and all would go well.

 Yes, there is an ideal core culture blueprint